-The Sisters of St. Francis of Sylvania, have long been concerned about the refugee crisis throughout the world and in early 2022 determined a way to assist refugees in the Toledo area.
+The Sisters of St. Francis of Sylvania, have long been concerned about the refugee crisis throughout the world for a number of years and early in 2022, determined a way to assist refugees in the Toledo area.

 Anyone interested in financially supporting the Sisters in this Outreach Ministry are invited to contact Eileen Kerner, Director of Congregational Advancement, firstname.lastname@example.org or 419-824-3625.

-Sylvania Franciscans work for Migrants and Immigration Reform by:
+Sylvania Franciscans work for Refugees, Migrants and Immigration Reform by:

 - Writing to Congress